Information about the Common Core State Standards

 The Common Core State Standards (CCSS) outline grade level goals in math and English Language Arts (ELA) for all K-12 students.
 The goals are designed to prepare students for the advanced literacy skills needed for college, career success and to compete in the global economy.
 The CCSS communicate what is expected of students at each grade level.
 Until now every state had different learning standards.
 CCSS bring consistency among districts and states, and increase the rigor of the learning goals.

 Common standards allow for collaboration among states on best practices and professional development.
 The standards are the result of a state-led initiative overseen by organizations of the nation's governors and state education commissioners.
 Hundreds of teachers, education researchers, mathematicians, and other experts across the country collaborated in developing the CCSS.
 A final version of the CCSS was released in June 2010.
 The McCleary School District is currently transitioning to these new standards.
-In Washington public schools, these new standards will be assessed beginning in the spring of 2015.
-Our district will be field testing the new assessment this year (2014).

 The Common Core State Standards have been developed to be: